-Veg cutlets are popular Indian snacks which are made by combining different vegetables, potatoes, paneer, and everyday spice powders.
+Veg cutlet are popular Indian snacks which are made by combining different vegetables, potatoes, paneer, and everyday spice powders.
 They are then shaped into round or cylinders and dipped into an All-Purpose Flour slurry, and then deep-fried.

-These are popularly served as a snack for your tea time munchies or can also be served as an appetizer for your get-togethers, house parties or even game/movie nights.
+These are popularly served as a snack for your tea time munchies or can also be served as an appetizer for your get-togethers, house parties, or even game/movie nights.